shemetz/ZoomPanOptions/Readme.md

 # Credits

-Thanks to mrkwnzl#7407 for the touchpad support!
+Thanks to mrkwnzl#7407 for the touchpad support and testing!

-Thanks to akrigline/Calego for merging with CanvasScroll!
+Thanks to akrigline/Calego for merging with CanvasScroll and helping with libwrapper and workflows!

 # [Cursor Zoom](https://github.com/itamarcu/CursorZoom)
 My old foundry module, that only had the "Zoom around cursor" feature, and did not allow configuring it in the settings for each player.